ioBroker/dm-utils/README.md

 - `options` (object, optional): options to configure the dialog further
   - `data` (object, optional): the data used to populate the Custom JSON form
   - `title` (string, optional): the dialog title
+  - `ignoreApplyDisabled` (boolean, optional): set to `true` to always enable the "OK" button even if the form is unchanged

 This asynchronous method returns (or rather: the Promise is resolved) once the user has clicked a button in the dialog:
 - the form data, if the user clicked "OK"